Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Even the smallest critique makes you defensive.
-You feel attacked easily, even if the feedback was meant constructively.
+Even the smallest critique makes them defensive.
+They feel attacked easily, even if the feedback was meant constructively.

 Hidden Arrogance